 Breaking off the German borders, the Congregation is at this time present in four continents:

-America: German Sisters crossed the Atlantic in 1895 starting a new beginning in Brazil, where there are 540 Sisters living today, distributed among four Provinces and one Region; Brazilian Sisters are also active in Paraguay and Bolivia, as well as in Mozambique/Centralafrica.
+America: German Sisters crossed the Atlantic in 1895 starting a new beginning in Brazil, where there are 461 Sisters living today, distributed among four Provinces; Brazilian Sisters are also active in Paraguay and Bolivia, as well as in Mozambique/Centralafrica.

-Reality of today: The Congregation sums presently 928 Sisters and 12 Postulants distributed among six Provinces, two Regions and one Community related to the Generalate.
+Reality of today (05.12.2022): The Congregation sums presently 767 Sisters and 7 Postulants distributed among six Provinces, one Region and one Community related to the Generalate.